 - In 1934, the Commissioner of Indian Affairs issued a call for all Tribal members to return to the area.
 Under the Indian Re-organization Act, 14 members of the Tapia, Villarial, Romero, and later the Gutierez/Montoya families were awarded land grants in the Pueblo land base.
 In 1936 the Pueblo of Pojoaque became a federally recognized Tribal Reservation.

 - Today, a cultural renaissance includes learning of the traditional arts (pottery, weaving, traditional embroidery, jewelry) and a Tewa language learning initiative.
 Exhibits at the Poeh Cultural Center and Museum reflect this progress in cultural revitalization.

-- The Pueblo invites visitors to a Feast Day (Our Lady of Guadalupe) on December 12th and June ___ , as well as Kings Day dances on January 6th.
+- The Pueblo invites visitors to a Feast Day (Our Lady of Guadalupe) in December and June, as well as Kings Day dances in January.
 Join us to view traditional Pueblo dances and to hear Pueblo music.
 A unique vacation experience and Pueblo hospitality awaits you.